NuGet/NuGetGallery/README.markdown

 [install NuGet](http://docs.nuget.org/docs/start-here/installing-nuget).
 Also, make sure to install the [Windows Azure SDK v1.8 or later](http://www.microsoft.com/windowsazure/sdk/).

+To run the unit tests using Visual Studio, install the VS extension 'XUnit.net runner for Visual Studio 2012' from the Visual Studio online extensions gallery.

 To build the project, clone it locally:

     git clone git@github.com:NuGet/NuGetGallery.git